lllyasviel/style2paints/V5_preview/README.md

 Q: What if I already have a reference image?

 A: The 'inner' reference is a generated reference that is *almost aligned* with the line drawing.
-It will be used by the model in a different way than 'outside' references, which are, in most cases, have arbitrary shapes.
+It will be used by the model in a different way than 'outside' references, which, in most cases, have arbitrary shapes.
 In most cases, you will not even see the 'inner' references (style2paints V3/V4 already use many techniques that are similar to inner references).
 You will still be able to provide outside references just like previous versions.

 # Citation